robotpony/Presto/README.md

 There are a few exciting things to notice in the example:

 1. The `$dom` is automatically converted to the requested `Content-Type`, if it's a type that maps easily.
-This means that `JSON` and `XML` APIs require no *view* code.
+This means that `JSON` and `XML` APIs require no view code at all!
-2. Status codes are returned automatically from all exceptions.
-This makes error handling trivial and incredibly clean.
-Presto maps the various requirements of each `HTTP` status to the exception code and message as required by the specification.
+2. Status codes are returned automatically from any exception.
+This simplifies error handling and keeps it easy to read.
+PrestoPHP guarantees that all errors result in coherent service API responses.
-3. Any HTTP request *verb* is mapped to calls automatically.
-For example, you can request a `LIST` of `apple` types available from the API too.
-This makes crafting expressive APIs simpler.
+3. HTTP request *verbs* are mapped to calls automatically.
+For example, you could request a `LIST` of `apple` types available, `DELETE` a specific `apple`, or provide a map of `OPTIONS`.
+This makes crafting expressive APIs possible.

 Mapping verbs allows requests like: